Start Your Own Union

 rep insisted that I used the company email.
 I saw transcripts

-afford to monitor phone calls, but Class Telecom the provider
+phone calls, Class Telecom the provider assured me that it was

-assured me that it was easy to do: "we can do that",
+easy to do: "we can do that", they said: "it's

 Five people might even start calling themselves a union, pay